wqssf102/fastnc2/README.md

-# FastNC2：Fast calculation of natural connectivity, old name FastNC2
+# FastNC2：Fast calculation of natural connectivity, old name FastNC
 ## Installing
 FastNC2 can be installed using conda or from source.
 ## Conda